lenra-io/docs/src/markdown/guides/create-from-scratch.md

 Since the event we use to create our first counter is only dispatched when the app is deployed, to dispatch it locally we have to stop our app and start it again.

 If your in the interactive mode, just press the `S` key to stop it.
-All your container will stop et the data will be cleared.
+All your container will stop and the data will be cleared.

 You can now re-start your app with `lenra dev`.